tylercroberts/rGenius/README.md

 | 5    | Can You Feel the Love Tonight (End Title) | Elton John | 1994-05-12 | 46823  | Rocket Man - The Definitive Hits (Australian Tour Edition 2011) |
 | 6    | Elton John                               | NA         | 2017-12-01 | 32719  | NA                                       |

+For more, see the examples and/or the vignettes directory.

 ## Installation from Source